gwalen/go-enterprise-app-dev/db_migration/db_migration.md

 Go has very useful package for performing continuous migrations : [golang-migrate/migrate](https://github.com/golang-migrate/migrate)

 It applies your migrations ordered by version and breaks on error.
-You can also define revert migration in case of an error (suffix `up` if for forward migration and `down` for revert).
+You can also define revert migration in case of an error.
 Migrate package crates a small table `schema_migrations` in your db where it holds last applied migration and its result (success/fail).
 It has **good documentation**.